-Short Annapurna Circuit Trek route is a fascinating journey with daily constant views of snow-capped peaks of Annapurna-Manaslu Himalayas.
+The short Annapurna Circuit Trek route is a fascinating journey with daily constant views of snow-capped peaks of the Annapurna-Manaslu Himalayas.
 The walk progress higher overlooking the Dhaulagiri range of mountains.

 This Short Annapurna Circuit Trek itinerary begins taking an overland of the exciting drive to reach Nepal Mid West around warmer areas of Lamjung at a Beshisahar town.
 The drive continues at the foot of the hills to follow the raging Marsyangdi River right up to its glacial source at Manang and beyond.

 A pleasant walk continues with some strenuous uphill past charming villages of Jagat-Dharapani-Chame.
 The headquarter town of Manang to enter Pisang and Manang villages within massive Annapurna mountains.

 After Manang heading high to cross a scenic Thorang-La Pass, the highest point of the adventure above 5,416 m with sweeping views of Dhaulagiri-Mustang Himal-Annapurna with Damodar peaks.
 Then reaches the holy Muktinath area, regarded as the holiest of all holy places of the temple of Muktinath.

 From Muktinath heading towards warmer areas of Tatopani village after a drive through lovely villages and town of Jomsom, Marpha to enter world deepest gorge of Kaligandaki River.